allan-bonadio/squishy_electron_4/README.txt

 - an 'Avatar' manages display of a Wave.
 There's two per space; the second one is for the Set Wave minigraph.
 It owns a qViewBuffer, which is ultimately handed to WebGL.

-- a 'Grinder' iterates the differential equation.
+- a 'Grinder' integrates the differential equation.

 emscripten
 ==========

-Follow the directions on this page to install it, into /opt/dvl/emscripten:
+Follow the directions on this page to install it somewhere: https://emscripten.org/docs/getting_started/downloads.html

-https://emscripten.org/docs/getting_started/downloads.html

-then from the top level run this: quantumEngine/building/genExports.js
+then from the top level run this (or, make will do it): quantumEngine/building/genExports.js

-go change that file as you add more C++ exports you want to call from JS.
+Go change that file as you add more C++ exports you want to call from JS.
+They all have to be "C" functions, see the code.
+Note there's a fair amount of overhead for each call; trace it in the debugger to see.
+This is why I made the DirectAccess system; see directAccess.h, and classes that use it: e/qWave, e/qGrinder, Avatar